nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 Tails are an upgrade to the normal cat egirl filter.
 Tails come to life for kittens.
 Tails are a way of life for warriors.
 Tails protect your back and show your weight.

+I have a tail even when I do not have ears on, I am not a kitten.

 # IIX - Know The Way Of The Kitten, before you know the way of the cat.
 ## We rest on the cat.
 We love the cat.
 The way of the cat is fat.